brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ---

-Support casters can be absolutely vital in a party, sometimes making the difference between a total party kill and a victory.
+Support casters can be vital in a party, sometimes making the difference between a total party kill and a victory.
 Small parties don’t necessarily need a dedicated support character, but every party will be stronger with some support features.
 But support is a very varied role.
 Some classes have amazing healing spells but can struggle to buff their teammates, while some classes have amazing buffs but virtually no healing spells.
 Balancing healing and buffing with the needs of your team can take some planning.

 Please note that, while I’ve included half-casters in the charts below, they get spells much later than full-casters.
-Half-casters can fill in as back-up support casters but usually won’t be as effective as full-casters.
+Half-casters can fill in as support casters but usually won’t be as effective as full-casters purely due to their slower spell progression.
 That said, each of the three half-caster classes has some good support features.

 Also note that, while a class may not have a lot of support features, they may have a subclass that does.
 Those will be noted in the sections below.
 Most of this will be a comparison of classes, though, not subclasses.